tabreturn/tabreturn.github.io/_posts/2018-08-05-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <figcaption>To capture this Console output, the sketch has been stopped almost immediately after running it.
 The lines of zeroes would otherwise soon scroll the <code>1</code> out of view.</figcaption>
 </figure>

-While you can override a global variable, you cannot write/reassign a value to it:
+While you can override a global variable, you will find that you cannot write/reassign a value to it:

 <figure>
   <img src="{{ site.url }}/img/pitl04/global-variables-error-no-global.png" class="fullwidth" />
 </figure>

 This is where the `global` keyword is useful.
 Edit your code, moving the `y = 1` line to the top of your code (into the global scope).
-Then, to modify this variable from within the `draw()` function, bind it to the `draw`'s local scope using the `global` keyword:
+Then, to modify this variable from within the `draw()` function, binding it to the `draw`'s local scope using the `global` keyword:

 {% highlight py %}
 y = 1